laravel-enso/documentation/docs/packages/companies.md

 The `config/enso/companies.php` configuration file, lets you customize the following:
-- `formTemplate`, - string, is the project relative path to the companies form template, useful for overriding the package template, when customizing the companies table
+- `formTemplate`, - string, is the project relative path to the companies form template, useful for overriding the original
-- `tableTemplate`, - string, is the project relative path to the companies table template, useful for overriding the package template, when customizing the companies table
+- `tableTemplate`, - string, is the project relative path to the companies table template, useful for overriding the original
-- `contactFormTemplate`, - string, is the project relative path to the contact person table template, useful for overriding the package template, when customizing the contacts
+- `contactFormTemplate`, - string, is the project relative path to the contact person form template, useful for overriding the origin

 ## Extending the companies

-In your project you may have the need to alter and or extend the companies structure by adding/removing table columns.
+In your project you may have the need to alter and or extend the companies structure by changing table columns.
 To achieve this, you'd need to:
-- add migration(s) to your local project, making the necessary changes.
-Note that if using sqlite for testing, some of the migration commands may not be available
+- add migration(s) to your local project, making the necessary changes
 - create a new template for the companies form, and declare it in the config (`formTemplate`)
 - create a new template for the contact form, and declare it in the config (`contactFormTemplate`)
 - create a new template for the companies table, and declare it in the config (`tableTemplate`)